JamesMillercus/Code-School/README.md

 Once the text has been received by the sample number, it then forwards that data onto the NodeJS back end of my website.

-It is then processed in Data Mcfly and forwarded onto the front end via an AJAX call, which is then spoken by ResponsiveVoiceJS
+It is then processed in Data Mcfly and forwarded onto the front end via two way data binding, which is then spoken by ResponsiveVoiceJS

 How to get it to work: